JuliaGraphics/Luxor.jl/docs/src/index.md

 ## Drawings and files

-To create a drawing, and optionally specify the file name and type, and dimensions, use the `Drawing` function.
+To create a drawing, and optionally specify the filename and type, and dimensions, use the `Drawing` function.

 ```@docs
 Drawing